 Lake Norman Lakeshore Trail is a 3.5 mile moderately trafficked loop trail located near Troutman, North Carolina that features beautiful wild flowers and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until December.
+The trail offers a number of activity options and is best used from March until December.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash